kowey/GenI/doc/manual/morphology.md

 by hand.

 The morphological realiser may return more than one output per sentence.
-Indeed, we expect a JSON-formatted list (a) of lists (b), where each (b) provides a number of candidate morphological realisations for a sentence in (a).
-The list (a) must have the same length as the input because each item in (a) is expected to correspond to a sentence from the input.
+Indeed, we expect for each sentence a JSON object containing a list of possible morphological realisations that sentence and any warnings that may have been encountered.
+The list of objects must have the same length as the input because each item is expected to correspond to a sentence from the input.

 Notice that the morphological generator can choose to delete spaces or do other orthographical tricks in between words:

     [
-     ["la fille detestait les garcons"],
+     {"realisations": ["la fille detestait les garcons"]},

-     ["c'est le garcon que la fille detestait"
+     {"warnings":["'garcon' not found in morph lexicon"]
-     ,"c'est les garcons que la fille detestait"]
+     ,realisations":[ "c'est le garcon que la fille detestait" , "c'est les garcons que la fille detestait"]}
     ]

 If your morphological software does not do this, you could wrap it with